xieyuheng/inner/persons/judea-pearl/causality.md

 - **Xie:** If we only assign 0 or 1 to propositions, we get propositional logic.

+  Note that, propositions and sets are instances of Boolean lattice, which is the structure of the space of events.

+- **Xie:** We can inductively learn what degree of belief should be assigned to a proposition, by using the frequency of the proposition been true in a sample data.

 In the Bayesian formalism, belief measures obey the three basic axioms of probability calculus: